 The {\it JWST} pipeline uses the {\tt skymatch} algorithm to provide consistent levels between tiles.
 It does this by calculating a single sigma-clipped average within overlap regions, and then minimizing the difference among the background values for the various overlapping observations (i.e., minimizing the difference of the medians).
 However, we found no combination of parameters that allowed this algorithm to produce good results across our full dataset.
 Instead, ``jumps'' between adjacent tiles always remained visible.
 This likely reflects the fact that our overlap regions are full of bright extended emission, with no real ``background'' to sigma-clip to.

 We therefore take a different approach.
 For each pixel in the overlap region between a pair of images, including those that contain signal from the source, we calculate the difference between values at that pixel in the different images.
 Then we take the median of the pixel-by-pixel differences to calculate the average offset between these two images.
 To do this, we first reproject all images to a common pixel grid and then calculate the median difference of all overlapping pixels.
 When calculating these median differences between pairs of tiles, we use sigma-clipping to reject outlying differences.
-We then additively adjust the background level of the images being considered to minimize the differences among all image pairs being considered in a least-squares sense, weighting each image pair by the root mean square (RMS) scatter of the difference histograms for each tile overlap.
+We then adjust the background level of the images being considered, in order to minimize the differences among all image pairs being considered.
+This is done using least-squares minimization, weighting each image pair by the root mean square (RMS) spread of the difference histograms for each tile overlap.
 To avoid including noisy and untrustworthy overlaps between images, we do not include any image pairs with a total pixel overlap less than 0.2~percent the average number of pixels in an overlap region.